davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

   imports: {
     dirs: [
       // scan files in folder
-      'core/composables',
+      'core/stores',

       // scan files one level deep with a specific name and file extension 'core/composables/*/index.{ts,js,mjs,mts}',

-      // scan all files in all folders 'core/services/**'
+      // scan all files in all sub-folders 'core/services/**'
     ]
   }
 })
 ```

-Note also that `imports.dirs` [supports globs](https://nuxt.com/docs/guide/directory-structure/composables#how-files-are-scanned), whereas `components` does not.
+One other thing to note, `imports.dirs` [supports globs](https://nuxt.com/docs/guide/directory-structure/composables#how-files-are-scanned), whereas `components` does not.

 See the [path configuration](#path-configuration) section for detailed information about how Nuxt handles paths.